The site of an abandoned, decaying dam hiding in plain site.

 What’s left of the Gold Hills dam is located in an obscure small town in southern Oregon, not far from Medford, OR.
-Home to 1,200 Oregonians and not much else, the abandoned, decaying Gold Hills dam is hiding in plain sight and a part of the dark tourism family of destinations.
+Home to 1,200 Oregonians and not much else, the abandoned, decaying dam is hiding in plain sight and a part of the dark tourism family of destinations.

 Environmental science has shown that almost all dams are (typically) more impactful on the environment than helpful.
 Unfortunately, this was the case with Gold Hills, as the dam significantly impacted fish migrations and slowed Salmon’s annual passage returning to their spawning grounds.